 Comprehensive Energy Efficiency Program for Existing Buildings

-Docket 12-EBP-1 is closed.
-See Resources box on the right for a link to documents and notices for this Docket.
+Dockets 12-EBP-1 and 15-IEPR-05 are now closed.
+See Resources box on the right for a link to documents and notices for these Dockets.

-For your information the Draft Existing Buildings Energy Efficiency Action Plan is separate from the Nonresidential Building Energy Use Disclosure Program (AB 1103).
+For your information the Existing Buildings Energy Efficiency Action Plan is separate from the Assembly Bill 802 Benchmarking and Disclosure Program.

 A Framework to Saving Energy in California's Existing Buildings